Unify Robot Actions in Camera Frame: Introduction

+Enabling robots to learn and generalize across different embodiments is a central challenge in scaling robot learning~\cite{wang2024scaling, zha2026lap, black2024pi_0}.
+A core requirement for cross-embodiment learning is a unified action representation~\cite{zheng2025x, kim2024openvla, black2024pi_0} that carries consistent semantics regardless of the robot platform.
+However, this is far from trivial, as different robots have vastly different kinematic structures, joint configurations, and coordinate conventions.

+Existing action representations each have significant limitations for cross-embodiment unification: joint angles are incompatible in dimensionality and semantics across robots, end-effector poses depend on the robot base frame and are often recorded at the flange rather than the more grasp-relevant tool center point (TCP) pose, and delta actions suffer from inconsistent local coordinate conventions.
+To circumvent these issues, prior work either employs embodiment-specific action heads~\cite{bjorck2025gr00t, team2024octo, wang2024scaling} that maintain separate output spaces per robot, or learns shared latent actions~\cite{ye2024latent, bu2025univla, zheng2025universal} that abstract away low-level differences.
+However, these approaches either sidestep the unification problem or require embodiment-specific adaptation, rather than resolving the inconsistency fundamentally.

+To address this problem, we propose to unify robot actions into a semantically and formally consistent space by transforming them into the \textbf{camera frame}.
+Given the camera extrinsic, \ie, the rigid transformation between the robot base and the camera, actions can be expressed in a visual coordinate system shared by the observation.
+This formulation naturally handles both single-arm and bimanual robots: for single-arm systems, the camera frame provides a consistent reference that is independent of base placement; for bimanual systems, since both arms are observed by the same camera, the camera frame implicitly encodes their spatial relationship.
+Since the camera frame is defined by the visual observation itself, actions expressed in this space carry consistent geometric meaning across robot configurations, naturally resolving the inconsistencies above.

-To mitigate this issue, existing work also resorts to estimation approaches to compute camera extrinsics, either by using differentiable rendering to align the rendered mask with the ground-truth mask~\cite{chen2023easyhec,hong2024easyhec++}, or by detecting keypoints for each joint and solving for the extrinsics via Perspective-n-Point (PnP).
-The former usually suffers from local minima with poor initializations, which is pretty common in real-world scenarios.
-The latter relies on dense annotations to detect robot-specific keypoints, preventing them from scaling up.
-In this paper, we hope to derive a robust and robot-agnostic estimation approach, which can be used to compute camera extrinsics for off-the-shelf datasets that encompass diverse environments, viewpoints, and robot configurations.
+However, most existing robot manipulation datasets~\cite{o2024open, liu2024rdt, wu2024robomind} lack camera extrinsic annotations, preventing camera-frame action representations from being applied at scale.
+Existing offline calibration approaches attempt to recover camera extrinsics from data, either by using differentiable rendering to align rendered robot masks with observed masks~\cite{chen2023easyhec,hong2024easyhec++}, or by detecting robot-specific keypoints and solving via Perspective-n-Point (PnP)~\cite{lu2023markerless, lu2025ctrnet}.
+The former is prone to local minima with poor initialization.
+The latter requires dense, robot-specific annotations, preventing it from scaling to diverse platforms.